FaradayLab/FSND/projects/03_coffee_shop_full_stack/starter_code/backend/README.md

     - Right-clicking the collection folder for barista and manager, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
     - Run the collection and correct any errors.
     - Export the collection overwriting the one we've included so that we have your proper JWTs during review!

-    - !!!LAST THING BEFORE YOU SUBMIT PROJECT, RESET AUTH TOKENS FOR BARISTA/MANAGER RUN THE POSTMAN TESTS WITH NEW TOKENS.
-IF EVERYTHING PASSES EXPORT THE COLLECTION AND REPLACE THE DEFAULT COLLECTION IN PROJECT AND PUSH IT TO REPOSITORY.
-THEN YOU CAN SUBMIT PROJECT!!!

 ### Implement The Server